 The best way to set your categories and tags in WordPress after you’ve created your blog is to always have user experience in mind.
 How easy would it be for a reader to navigate your website (using categories) and then find specific posts they’re interest in reading more (using tags).

 If you’re still not sure how to set-up your categories and tags in WordPress, check-out how we’ve done it to get an idea of how to go about setting them up on your blog.
-You can find our categories and tags on our sitemap.
+You can find our categories on our sitemap.
 Actually, you can find any website’s categories and tags by inspecting their sitemap.
 But only if they’ve allowed them to be crawled (visible to) by search engines.

 How to add categories and tags in WordPress?
 Adding categories and tags in WordPress is easy.
 Simply navigate to ‘Posts’ and then click on either ‘Categories’ or ‘Tags’.
 You’ll need to add a ‘name’, ‘slug’ and ‘description’.
 And that’s it.
 Easy-peasy!